dreamswag/ci5.network/docs/SUPPORT.md

 ## Status: "Works on My Machine" Ware

-Ci5 is a reference implementation, not a managed product.
-It works on the Golden Hardware Stack.
-Deviations are unsupported.
+**Ci5 is a reference implementation** - which works on the Reference Hardware Stack.

----
+Community Corks may change the ease of deployment for various alternative hardware down the line.

+Deviations are not officially supported until such corks (_do / do not_) arise.

 ## Before Asking for Help

 ### Pre-Submission Checklist

-- [ ] Running Golden Hardware Stack?
-(8GB Pi 5, RTL8153 NIC, VLAN-capable AP)
+- [ ] Running mandatory hardware?
+(4GB+ Pi 5, NIC, VLAN-capable AP)
 - [ ] Read relevant documentation?
 - [ ] Ran `validate.sh`?
 - [ ] Generated `bone_marrow.sh` report?